Steinkjer Municipality

-The 2122 km2 municipality is the 31st largest by area out of the 356 municipalities in Norway.
-Steinkjer is the 53rd most populous municipality in Norway with a population of 24,004.
-The municipality's population density is 11.3 PD/km2 and its population has decreased by 0.02% over the previous 10-year period.
+The 2122 km2 municipality is the 31st largest by area out of the 357 municipalities in Norway.
+Steinkjer Municipality is the 54th most populous municipality in Norway with a population of 24,032.
+The municipality's population density is 11.3 PD/km2 and its population has decreased by 0.4% over the previous 10-year period.

 General information

-The village of Steinkjer in the municipality of Stod was declared a kjøpstad (town) in 1857, and then on 23 January 1858 it was separated from Stod to form a municipality of its own.
-The initial population of Steinkjer was 1,150.
+The village of Steinkjer in Stod Municipality was declared a ladested (town) in 1857, and then on 23 January 1858 it was separated from Stod Municipality to form a municipality of its own.
+The initial population of Steinkjer Municipality was 1,150.

 Over time, as the town grew, land was annexed from the neighboring municipalities.
-It started on 1 January 1902 when an unpopulated area from the neighboring Ogndal municipality was taken for future growth of Steinkjer.
-Then in 1941, an area (population: 57) was taken from Ogndal to be added to Steinkjer.
-Again, in 1948, an area (population: 78) was transferred from Ogndal and another area (population: 70) was transferred from Egge municipality.
+It started on 1 January 1902 when an unpopulated area from the neighboring Ogndal Municipality was taken for future growth of Steinkjer.
+Then in 1941, an area (population: 57) was taken from Ogndal Municipality to be added to Steinkjer.
+Again, in 1948, an area (population: 78) was transferred from Ogndal Municipality and another area (population: 70) was transferred from Egge Municipality.